State rests their case in George Alvarez trial after survivors of Brownsville crash testify

 The defense is expected to call their first witnesses on Thursday.

-On Tuesday, prosecutor Arturo Teniente said a lab test from the Texas Department of Public Safety showed Alvarez tested positive for cocaine metabolite during the crash.
+On Tuesday, prosecutor Arturo Teniente said a lab test from the Texas Department of Public Safety showed Alvarez tested positive for cocaine metabolite.

 Alvarez's defense attorney, Cesar De Leon, argued that Alvarez confessed to having done cocaine several days prior to the crash, and was not intoxicated at the time of the crash.